 Secured lending against property, depending on your income, affordability and personal circumstances, can potentially allow you to borrow much higher values than personal unsecured loans.

-Other types of loan
+Other types of credit

-New challenger banks are popping up online and, in some cases, on our high streets, all the time.
+- Personal loans from alternative providers: New challenger banks are popping up online and, in some cases, on our high streets, all the time.
 They are extremely keen to lure new customers away from the traditional banks and are offering some great interest rates on loans as a result

-This type of loan is where you can borrow lower amounts, typically up to £1000, at a high interest rate, for a period of a month to a year.
+- Short-term loans: This type of loan is where you can borrow lower amounts, typically up to £1000, at a high interest rate, for a period of a month to a year.
 If you need to meet a short-term expense and are certain you can repay the full amount very quickly then this type of loan may be appropriate for your needs.

-Payday loans offer customers the chance to borrow small amounts until their next pay day.
+- Payday loans: Payday loans offer customers the chance to borrow small amounts until their next pay day.
 The interest rate is high and should only be used when you are completely confident you can meet the repayments.

-An overdraft on your bank account can be a handy way to immediately access some extra cash every now and then.
+- Overdrafts: An overdraft on your bank account can be a handy way to immediately access some extra cash every now and then.
 If you already have an overdraft, you can contact your bank to see if they will extend your limit if you need to borrow more money or find yourself hitting the limit part way through the month.

-If you need cash to pay for a new set of wheels you can often access a loan specifically for that purpose from a finance provider.
+- Car finance deals: If you need cash to pay for a new set of wheels you can often access a loan specifically for that purpose from a finance provider.
 Rates on car finance are often reasonable for those who have a decent credit history and provide various forms of lending using the vehicle as security.

 What should I consider before choosing loan?